 Click here to read reassuring news about the drug used to control PPID.

-PPID diagnosis usually requires tests that measure the ACTH levels in a horse’s blood.
+Diagnosing PPID usually requires tests that measure the ACTH levels in a horse’s blood.
 These levels naturally fluctuate by season, however, which can make interpreting results difficult.
 “The pituitary gland controls several processes that are seasonally variable—such as reproductive hormones,” explains Andy E. Durham BVSc, MRCVS, of the Liphook Equine Hospital in England.
 “Exactly why the pars intermedia (a specific areas of the pituitary gland) changes activity through the year is not understood.
 It might be that this is a process that has simply remained during evolution and is of no value or benefit to the horse.”

 To provide clinicians with more accurate baselines, Durham and his team gathered information on ACTH testing in 75,892 horses from across the United Kingdom over a four-year period.
 In addition to the test results and the exact date the blood was drawn, information from each case included whether the horse had high or low probability of PPID based on clinical signs.
 An older, laminitic horse with a non-shedding coat, for instance, would fall into “high suspicion” of having PPID group.

 All of the data was then sent to a team of mathematicians at Murdoch University in Australia for a series of statistical calculations.
 “The mathematics part is essentially a rather clever method of examining a lot of ACTH data, some from normal horses and some from horses with PPID, and then working out the numerical characteristics—means and standard deviations—of the two different populations, allowing them to be separated out,” says Durham.
 “The big advantage of this method is that you don’t have to rely on clinical examination to decide whether they have PPID—the math can do this.”